vanellegakosso-oss/WWD131/README.md

 # WWD131
-I will use this reposistory for all my coursework
+I will use this repository for all my coursework